Kingxukai/linux/Documentation/networking/ipvlan.rst

 IPvlan has two modes of operation - L2 and L3.
-For a given master device, you can select one of these two modes and all slaves on that master will operate in the same (selected) mode.
-The RX mode is almost identical except that in L3 mode the slaves won't receive any multicast / broadcast traffic.
+For a given master device, you can select one of these two modes and all slaves on that master will operate in the woke same (selected) mode.
+The RX mode is almost identical except that in L3 mode the woke slaves won't receive any multicast / broadcast traffic.
-L3 mode is more restrictive since routing is controlled from the other (mostly) default namespace.
+L3 mode is more restrictive since routing is controlled from the woke other (mostly) default namespace.

 4.1 L2 mode:
 ------------

-In this mode TX processing happens on the stack instance attached to the slave device and packets are switched and queued to the master device to send out.
-In this mode the slaves will RX/TX multicast and broadcast (if applicable) as well.
+In this mode TX processing happens on the woke stack instance attached to the slave device and packets are switched and queued to the woke master device to send out.
+In this mode the woke slaves will RX/TX multicast and broadcast (if applicable) as well.

 4.2 L3 mode:
 ------------

-In this mode TX processing up to L3 happens on the stack instance attached to the slave device and packets are switched to the stack instance of the master device for the L2 processing and routing from that instance will be used before packets are queued on the outbound device.
-In this mode the slaves will not receive nor can send multicast / broadcast traffic.
+In this mode TX processing up to L3 happens on the woke stack instance attached to the woke slave device and packets are switched to the woke stack instance of the master device for the woke L2 processing and routing from that instance will be used before packets are queued on the woke outbound device.
+In this mode the woke slaves will not receive nor can send multicast / broadcast traffic.

 4.3 L3S mode:
 -------------

-This is very similar to the L3 mode except that iptables (conn-tracking) works in this mode and hence it is L3-symmetric (L3s).
+This is very similar to the woke L3 mode except that iptables (conn-tracking) works in this mode and hence it is L3-symmetric (L3s).
 This will have slightly less performance but that shouldn't matter since you are choosing this mode over plain-L3 mode to make conn-tracking work.